EvobyteDigitalBiology/readstore/docs/index.md

 #### Installation
 Follow the installation steps described in the README section.
 Make sure to review and follow the points related to security and permissions management.

+For technical questions or problems with the install please contact <a href="mailto:support@evo-byte.com">support@evo-byte.com</a>

 ## Tutorials & How-Tos

 We support you getting started with ReadStore with a YouTube playlist containing easy-to-follow examples for the basic functionalities, blog posts with step-by-step instructions and more in-depth information in the Readme files.